ericmoritz/wsdemo/README.md

 `configure_ubuntu-12.04.sh`.
 Add any build instructions to `competition/Makefile` if your project needs to be compiled

-Include a bash script in `competition/` that will start your server in the most ideal way, with any optimization flags needed, etc. The name of the script should take the following format:

-    server-{language}-{platform}.sh
+wsdemo_bench utilizes [supervisord](http://supervisord.org/) to start
+and stop the servers while running the tests.
+In order to include your server in the test you need to create a supervisord ini file in `competition/servers`.

+    [program:%(server_name)s]
+    command=%(command)s
+    autostart=false
+    autorestart=false
+    startretries=0
+    stopasgroup=true
+    killasgroup=true

+The server name must follow the following format:

+    {language}-{platform}

-For instance if you wrote an echo server using `bash` and `nc` the filename would be `competition/server-bash-nc.sh`.
+For instance if you wrote an echo server using `bash` and `nc` the srver name would be `bash-nc`.
+You can add additional demarcations if needed.
+For instance the Python tornado example has a single threaded and a multiprocessor version which go by the name `python-tornado-1` and `python-tornado-N`.

-Finally add an entry into `./bin/run_all_tests.sh` for instance, for our fictitious bash/nc server, the addition would be:

-    do_test "bash-nc"
+Finally you need to add your server to the server list in `wsdemo_bench.app.src` configuration file.

 ## Running the benchmark